h2oai/residuals-vis/residuals/vis/tasks.md

 DONE + on switch between models, update residual value DONE   and transition points y-position for continuous DONE   independent variable scatterplots

-+ improve tooltips for independent variables

-+ orient tooltip to point with arrow

 ## boxplots
 DONE + find example boxplot to iterate on